Frequently asked questions

 Our guides are passionate outdoor enthusiasts, educated interpreters and fantastic cooks all rolled into one.
 Two (2) knowledgeable guides accompany each trip.
 This allows plenty of time for interpretation at interesting points along the track, photo opportunities, rest breaks and walking at your own pace.

 - How about food?

-The guides prepare scrumptious three-course meals each night.
+The guides prepare scrumptious meals each night which are served with a selection of Tasmanian wines.
 We are quite happy to cater for special dietary requirements.
 We just need to know in advance.